 Who the ticket is or was assigned to

 Who the ticket is currently assigned to

-Important: If your missing tickets don’t have assignees in your ticketing system, they won’t appear in Flow reports.
-Make sure your tickets have assignees before looking for the tickets in Flow.
+Important: If your missing tickets have never had an assignee in your ticketing system once the ticket moves into an Active state, they won’t appear in Flow reports.
+Make sure your tickets have had a qualifying assignee before looking for the tickets in Flow.